 If you've been around for a while or even if you're still young, the cycle of business boom and business busts is a familiar one.
-We've seen established companies who have been in business for decades shut their doors as well as internet startups who take the industry by storm and then just fade away.
+We've seen established companies who have been in business for decades shut their doors as well as internet startups who take the industry by storm and then crash and burn.

-How many times have we witnessed a business enter the marketplace and skyrocket to incredible success, only to see them shut their doors in a couple of years.
+How many times have we witnessed a business enter the marketplace and skyrocket to incredible success, only to see them fade away in a couple of years.
 Here today and gone tomorrow.
 But what causes that to happen?
 Is it the product or service itself, is it the changing marketplace or is it just poor management by the company?

 Think about all the companies today that have multiple streams of income.
-Apple has the Mac computer, but they also have the iphone, ipad and itunes to name just a few.
-Microsoft has Windows, but they also have Outlook, Powerpoint and Excel.
+Apple has the Mac computer, but they also have the iPhone, iPad and iTunes to name just a few.
+Microsoft has Windows, but they also have Outlook, PowerPoint, LinkedIn and Excel.
 They even have the hand in broadcast television.
 Facebook owns Instagram and Google owns Youtube.
 Are you beginning to see a trend here?

 Here's a perfect example in the Consumer Goods industry.
-One of the leaders is Procter & Gamble and take a look at just a sample of their product line...
+One of the leading companies is Procter & Gamble and take a look at just a sample of their product line...

 Pretty impressive right.
 Most people don't even realize that all those products are part of one company.
 They have all their bases covered and if the marketplace were to change for one of their products and sales were to nosedive, it wouldn't have nearly the same devastating effect it would if that was their one and only product.

 In reality the online marketplace is no different from brick & mortar or any of those huge computer and internet companies we just mentioned.
 Don't ever think you just discovered a product that's the 'Goose That Laid The Golden Egg' because geese don't live forever and their egg producing years are limited.